Tuninter Flight 1153: Criminal conviction

 In March 2009, an Italian court sentenced the pilot, Chafik al-Gharbi, to 10 years in prison for manslaughter.
 Prosecutors said that after the plane's engines stopped functioning, al-Gharbi succumbed to panic, started praying, and failed to follow emergency procedures, and that he could possibly have reached runway 25 of Falcone–Borsellino Airport, or even the standard runway 20.
 Six others, including the co-pilot as well as the chief operating officer of Tuninter Airlines, were sentenced to between eight and 10 years.
-As of 2009 they had not started serving time, pending the appeals process.
+By 2009, they had not started serving time, pending the appeals process.
 The International Federation of Air Line Pilots' Associations (IFALPA) protested the flight crews' criminal sentences, calling the investigation "injustice" and the sentences "flawed."
+In April 2012, the court of Palermo, Italy, reduced the sentences of seven of the Tunisian airline personnel charged.
+Following their second appeal to the court, al-Gharbi received six years and eight months, with the others received reduced sentences between 5½ years to 6 years.

 The criminal investigation and subsequent sentencing caused considerable controversy in Tunisia and, to a lesser extent, in the civil aviation world.
 The official investigation was accused of being one-sided and of ignoring mistakes made by Italian air traffic controllers.
 Unedited cockpit recordings leaked to the public demonstrated the Palermo air traffic controller as having a poor grasp of English, failing to assign the distressed flight its own radio frequency on which to communicate, and giving the pilots incomplete and/or useless information about their position.
 These cockpit recordings were omitted from the official investigation report.

-In April 2012, the court of Palermo, Italy reduced the sentences of seven of the Tunisian airline personnel charged.
-Following their second appeal to the court, al-Gharbi received six years and eight months, with the others receiving reduced sentences between 5½ years to 6 years.